pagopa-archive/io-handbook/development-guidelines.md

 ### Third-party libraries

-IO project uses several 3th part open source libraries.
+IO project uses several third-party open source libraries.
 When including or updating a library could happen that the library's code should be fixed.
 In that case two options can be evaluated:

 1. fork the original project (the one where the library come from), patch it, and then refer the forked library into *packages.json*
 2. use a post install patch to fix the original library code [patch-package](https://www.npmjs.com/package/patch-package)